Introduction

 Installing and using a robust antivirus software solution is arguably the most standard practice to prevent phishing attacks.
 You can count on an antivirus program to scan files and provide comprehensive protection against potential phishing attacks.

-Unlike traditional and redundant antivirus programs, the next-gen antivirus software solutions can find traces of any malicious injection code.
-In order to detect phishing threats, make sure to use the scanning features and firewall integration of an antivirus solution.
+Unlike traditional and redundant antivirus programs, the next-gen antivirus software solutions can find traces of malicious injection code.
+To detect phishing threats, make sure to use the scanning features and firewall integration of an antivirus solution.

-5. Disable All Pop-Ups and Adapt a Reporting Policy
+5. Disable All Pop-Ups and Adopt a Reporting Policy

-One of the best lines of defense for organizations to prevent phishing attacks is to disable all pop-ups along with macro attachments.
-In fact, most organizations significantly reduce the number of phishing attacks after disabling macro attachments and pop-ups.
+One of the best lines of defense for organizations to prevent phishing attacks is disabling all pop-ups and macro attachments.
+Most organizations significantly reduce the number of phishing attacks after disabling macro attachments and pop-ups.

 For the sake of convenience, it is also crucial for enterprises to put in place a comprehensive reporting policy to prevent a plethora of phishing attacks.
-When it comes to reporting policy, focus on incidents and add parameters to understand the severity of each phishing attack.
+Regarding reporting policy, focus on incidents and add parameters to understand the severity of each phishing attack.

-Make sure to set up a clear chain of authority in the reporting policy.
-From the IT department to the system admin, make sure to communicate which staff is responsible for detecting suspicious activity and immediate reporting.
+Set up a clear chain of authority in the reporting policy.
+From the IT department to the system admin, communicate which staff is responsible for detecting suspicious activity and immediate reporting.
 After reporting the incident, clarify which department or person will be in charge to mitigate or altogether avoid the impact of a potential phishing attack.

 6. Use a Filter Solution for DNS Traffic

-If you want to improve the digital defenses of your organization, use a DNS traffic filter.
-Think of it as an added security solution that would complement your overall cybersecurity strategy.
+If you want to improve your organization's digital defenses, use a DNS traffic filter.
+Think of it as an added security solution that complements your cybersecurity strategy.
 You can use a filtering tool to scan traffic, log traffic, and block malicious websites.

 7. Learn to Spot Phishing Attacks

 There are various considerations trained employees have to take into account to detect different kinds of phishing attacks.
+Phishing simulations, while popular for providing quantitative metrics, can inadvertently erode trust between employees and security, and create unrealistic expectations.
 For starters, the staff should look out for request messages that concern personal information.
-In fact, staff should be cautious of every message that requests to provide a username, account number, date of birth, or password.
+Staff should be cautious of every message requesting a username, account number, date of birth, or password.

-IT managers now also train employees to not respond to emails that have unexpected document shares or attachments.
+IT managers now also train employees not to respond to emails that have unexpected document shares or attachments.
 The objective of all employees should be to stay away from shared documents or attachments that might be malicious.
-And that’s because when it comes to using cloud-based services, phishing attacks often show up in the form of shared documents or attachments.
+And that’s because when it comes to using cloud-based services, phishing attacks often show up in shared documents or attachments.
 Each employee should be trained to verify and validate an independent piece of information attached or shared in an email.

 When You Detect a Potential Phishing Attack

 Your company’s staff should get the proper training to act widely in case they detect a potential phishing attack.
-In terms of response, you should not reply at all to an email message that might contain a malicious or hidden file.
+Regarding response, you should not reply at all to an email message that might contain a malicious or hidden file.

 If you do receive a malicious email, reach out to the individual who is posing as the sender.
 This would make it easier to verify the legitimacy of the message.
-But if the sender does not validate, report the message to the email provider without delay.
+But if the sender does not validate, report the message to the email provider immediately.

-When you spot a potential phishing threat, one of the basic preventive measures is to not click on any attachment or link.
-In fact, take a closer look at the URL before you decide to click on a link.
-Just hover over the URL and hold it to find its real destination.
-One of the first responses of the user should also be to check out the email address of the sender.
+When you spot a potential phishing threat, one of the basic preventive measures is not clicking on any attachment or link.
+Take a closer look at the URL before clicking on a link.
+Just hover over the URL and hold it to find its actual destination.
+One of the first responses of the user should also be to check out the sender's email address.

 Since fraudulent emails are on the rise, validate whether or not the name on the email matches the real person.
 In many phishing attacks, cybercriminals use complicated emails.
-If you find the email address to be suspicious – report its activity immediately.
+If you find the email address suspicious, report its activity immediately.
 You can follow standard instructions from Gmail or Outlook to report phishing attacks.

 Final Thoughts

-SafeTitan makes it easier for IT managers and MSPs to improve security awareness.
-SafeTitan works as a behavior-based security awareness platform that allows IT managers to roll out real-time security training.
+TitanHQ SAT makes it easier for IT managers and MSPs to improve security awareness.
+TitanHQ SAT is a behavior-based security awareness platform allowing IT managers to roll out real-time security training.

 Frequently Asked Questions (FAQs)